Are You Needing Dental Implants?

 If you are missing one permanent tooth or multiple teeth, dental implants can restore your smile to its near-original condition.
 What’s more, since implants fuse with your jawbone, they mimic the strength and durability of your natural teeth.
 At Howe Dental Associates, our dentists, Dr. Michael Weiner, Dr. John Choi and Dr. Carol Cabello, can use dental implants to restore our patients’ smiles.
 To see if you are a candidate, make an appointment by calling the office or clicking the online booking tool today.

 Dental implants are replacement tooth roots made of titanium or another durable metal.
 Dental implants are not bonded in place.
 Instead, they fuse with your jawbone.
 Typically, Dr. Weiner, Dr. Choi or Dr. Cabello will place one implant for every missing tooth.

 Each dental implant features a metal attachment called an abutment that connects to a prosthetic tooth replacement.
 In addition to filling gaps in your smile, dental implants restore your chewing abilities and lower your risk of gum disease and bone decay.

 Who Is a Good Candidate for Dental Implants?

 If you are healthy enough to undergo a routine dental procedure like an extraction, you are probably a good candidate for dental implants.
 However, you should also have healthy gums and enough bone to hold the implants in place.

-If you smoke cigarettes, use chewing tobacco or you are living with a chronic illness like high blood pressure or diabetes, share this information with Dr. Weiner or Dr. Choi.
+If you smoke cigarettes, use chewing tobacco or you are living with a chronic illness like high blood pressure or diabetes, share this information with Dr. Weiner, Dr. Choi or Dr. Cabello.
 Although these factors won’t necessarily disqualify you from receiving dental implants, they can increase your risk of complications.

 What Is the Process for Getting Dental Implants?